php/php-langspec/spec/07-variables.md

 **Undefined Constants**

+PHP does not define undefined constants implicitly -- forward usages of constants are also classified as undefined constants here.
+A distinction between class/interface constants and top level constants is made.

-PHP does not define undefined constants implicitly and uses the name of the undefined constant as string as substitution value.
-Moreover, an  `E_NOTICE`, stating that the corresponding constant was undefined, is emitted.
+For top level constants: the name of the undefined constant (as string) is used as substitution value.
+Moreover, an  `E_NOTICE` is emitted stating that the corresponding constant was undefined.

+For class/interface constants: an `E_FATAL_ERROR` is produced stating that the corresponding constant was undefined.

 **Examples**